Prime Video

 Privacy Policy

-source ↗- •Amazon collects information you provide, information gathered automatically from your use, and information from other sources such as carriers and partners.
+source ↗- •Amazon collects personal information you provide, automatically from device/browser use (including cookies/identifiers), and from other sources like carriers to manage accounts and delivery.